As Amazon Associates we earn from qualifying purchases.

 First off, push ups are without doubt a very worthwhile exercise for hitting those pecs, front delts and triceps.
 In other words, they are a great compound exercise for the upper body.
 But…

-One of the main benefits of push up stands is that they help to increase the range of motion in the chest muscles when performing a pushup.
+One of the key features of push up stands is that they help to increase the range of motion in the chest muscles when performing a pushup.

 When performing regular pushups, the floor stops you reaching your full range of motion, but when you use these stands you will not only work the muscle through its full range of motion but it will actually increase your flexibility too.